 - Pharmacy or Big Box Store

-Shipping film to a mail-order photo lab to be processed and scanned is the least difficult option if you are just starting to use film.
-If you consistently shoot film, this might be a disadvantage since it can get expensive.
+Sending your film to a mail-order lab to be processed and scanned is the easiest option if you are just starting to shoot film.
+If you regularly shoot film, this may be a downside because it can get pricey.

 Bulk Loading Film

-Buying a roll of 100 feet of film and manually loading it into canisters by hand is certainly one of the common options to cut costs.
+Purchasing a roll of 100’ of film and manually loading in into canisters by hand is certainly one of the ideal ways to cut costs.

-Keep in mind that you are going to be limited to rolls of black & white film.
-This is due to black & white film is quite a bit easier and more affordable to process at home.
+Keep in mind that you’re going to be limited to bulk rolls of black & white film.
+This is because black & white film is a lot easier and cheaper to process at home.

 Home Developing and Scanning

-It's simple to develop and digitize film yourself.
-It’s a very good method to lower your costs so that you can use more film with your Canon Rebel T2.
+You can process and scan any film yourself.
+It’s a great method to cut costs so you can shoot more film with your Canon EOS Rebel T2.

-Black & white film is significantly simpler to develop.
-Temperature and development times are not as important to do correctly with black and white film as time and temperatures are for slide or color negative.
+Black and white film is significantly easier to develop yourself.
+Chemical temperature and time are not as vital to do correctly with black and white films as time and temperatures are for color negative or slide film.